 Using =TRIM allows you to remove unwanted spaces or characters from text.
 In order for analysts to work with data, often you must clean up the data before use. =TRIM is one of the many useful formulas that cleans up data before analysis.
 The example above shows how an unwanted space was removed at the end of a name.

 THE COUNTIFS formula counts the numbers how many times a value appears based on one criteria.
 In the example above, ‘Red’ and ‘England’ appear twice together, and that number is returned in the COUNTIFS cell.
 You’ll find a step-by-step COUNTIFS tutorial here.

 The =LEFT and =RIGHT formulas are simple ways of getting data out of static cells. =LEFT returns the desired number of characters from the beginning of the cell, while =RIGHT does the opposite.
 Need to extract the area codes from a list of phone numbers?
 This is the formula for you.

-If you’d like to learn more about forging a career as a data analyst or data scientist, check out the following:
+If this has whet your appetite for more, you’ll find a hands-on introduction to data analytics in this free five-day short course.
+And, if you’d like to learn more about forging a career as a data analyst or data scientist, check out the following:

 - Data analyst salary guide: How much could I really earn?